 |Region||VIP Plan||Price in USD|

 Luckily, you don’t have to move halfway around the world to take advantage of these price differences.
 By using a VPN, you can change your current location and purchase your plan from a different country.

 This is a great trick, but there is one catch.
 Some countries not only have different prices, but also different Wix packages.
-Users in India, for example, can only purchase one plan (called Premium), at 29 rupees per month, which is less than $.50 USD.
+In the UK, for example, there’s also a cheaper Connect Domain plan that costs £4/month, or just under $5 USD.

 Wix Price Plans – A First Look